python/cpython/Doc/library/codecs.rst

 .. function:: unregister(search_function)

-   Unregister a codec search function from the codecs registry.
+   Unregister a codec search function and clear the registry's cache.
    If the search function is not registered, do nothing.
-   Clear the registry's cache if the codec search function is removed.

    .. versionadded:: 3.10